rekliner/next-pm2-deploy/README.md

 - Zero downtime: It only enables the new commit once the installation and build is successful.
 Then a symbolic link is "instantly" swapped to use the newest code.
 - Responds to `yoursite.com/api/deploy` endpoint
 - Rate limited to prevent endpoint abuse - using [code from Vercel](https://github.com/vercel/next.js/tree/canary/examples/api-routes-rate-limit)
-- Checks for existing deployment and prevents running 2 concurrent deployments
+- Checks for existing deployment operation to prevent running 2 concurrent deployments
-- Optional deploy key header for basic security
+- Optional deploy key header for basic security from gitlab or github
 - Cancels deployment if it's the same commit as is currently live
 - Cleans up older or failed deployment files to keep disk space consistant